 So, it’s easy to understand why investors may be tempted to succumb to the twin biases of recency and home country: 5 years is a long time for investors to endure historical “underperformance” from the portfolio’s primary diversifiers.

 Penalty for succumbing

 However, investors who do give into temptation risk getting whip-sawed by the markets.
 Market leadership doesn’t last forever and it can swing the other way very quickly, often without warning.
 We must only flashback to the late ‘90s to see the excessive results of the U.S. equity market and the comparatively uninspiring returns of non-U.S. equity and bond markets.
 Unfortunately, those who abandoned their diversifiers to chase U.S. equity riches were not rewarded at the turn of the century.
-Sources: U.S. Stocks: Russell 3000® Index, Non-U.S. Stocks: MSCI EAFE Index, Bonds: Barclays U.S. Aggregate Bond Index.
+Sources: U.S. Stocks: Russell 3000® Index, Non-U.S. Stocks: MSCI EAFE Index, Bonds: Bloomberg U.S. Aggregate Bond Index.